 "First-light"-like bright sources such as X-ray binaries (CygX-1, CygX-2, HerX-1), stars (AR Lac, Capella) or bright AGN (3C273, MCG-6-30-15) have been used for this purpose, depending on the brightness limitations.
+Appropriate sources need to be seen through a low absorbing column density to keep the possible broadening due to Galactic dust scattering38 to a minimum.
+The main goal of these calibration experiments is measuring the wings to high precision.
+Since the contrast of wings to peak can be of several orders of magnitude, one needs many counts to perform such measurements at the required level of accuracy (typically a few percent), even when bright sources are used.

-Since ACIS observations of bright point sources produce significant pile-up, the Chandra team has generated a composite on-axis PSF from HRC-I observations of Ar Lac and Capella and an ACIS observation of Her X-1.^{33-35} The Ar Lac and Capella data are used to measure the inner and outer core of the on-axis PSF, respectively, while the ACIS observation of Her X-1 (which is heavily piled-up) is used to measure the wings of the PSF.
+Since significant pile-up is encountered in ACIS observations of bright point sources, the Chandra team has generated a composite on-axis PSF from HRC-I observations of Ar Lac and Capella and an ACIS observation of Her X-1.^{39-41} The Ar Lac and Capella data are used to measure the inner and outer core of the on-axis PSF, respectively, while the ACIS observation of Her X-1 (which is heavily piled-up) is used to measure the wings of the PSF.
 Her X-1 is a bright point source with a low column density and no dust halo.
 These three observations are re-normalized to produce the on-axis PSF from 0.5" to 10'.
 Both the on-axis and off-axis PSF are measured and monitored by yearly HRC-I raster scans of AR Lac.